bazelbuild/rules_scala/README.md

 # Defines a default toolchain repo for the configured Scala version that
 # loads Maven deps like the Scala compiler and standard libs.
 On production
-# projects, you may consider defining a custom toolchains to use your project's
+# projects, you may consider defining a custom toolchain to use your project's
 # required dependencies instead.
 #
 # Optional builtin rules_scala toolchains may be configured by setting